Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yogurt

 Yes, chickens can eat yogurt.
 You can give them occasionally.
 It helps in digestion by killing intestinal bacteria.
-Add nothing to the yogurt, just give it to them raw.
+Add nothing to the yogurt; give it to them raw.

 Yes, sunflower seeds are great chicken treats for your flocks.
-They are highly nutritious and contain fat.
-They will keep chickens healthy if given occasionally or in a balanced form.
+They are highly nutritious and contain protein, healthy fats, and essential minerals.
+If given occasionally or in a balanced form, they will keep chickens healthy.

 Chickens

-Yes, chickens can eat well cooked and soft fried chicken meat.
-You can give them cooked chicken meat and they will eat the skin, soft tissue, and fat and leave the bones.
+Yes, chickens can eat well-cooked and soft-fried chicken meat.
+You can give them cooked chicken meat; they will eat the skin, soft tissue, and fat and leave the bones.

-But don’t give them chicken over 1 week old because it may cause salmonella infection which is very high antibiotic resistance strain.
+But don’t give them chicken over 1 week old because it may cause salmonella infection, which is a very high antibiotic-resistance strain.

 Yes, you can give garlic to chickens.
 It is good and bad.
-The excellent thing is that it acts as a chicken wormer but the dreadful thing is that if you give excessive garlic to chickens, it may kill the gut bacteria that causes various intestinal problems.
+The excellent thing is that it acts as a chicken wormer.
+Still, the dreadful thing is that giving excessive garlic to chickens may kill the gut bacteria that cause various intestinal problems.

 Yes, chickens like to eat uncooked rice.
-But if you break them into 2 or 3 pieces, it’s better for them to eat.
+But if you break them into 2 or 3 pieces, they should eat.
 Chicks also like small raw rice pieces.

 Yes, chickens can eat carrots.
-But carrots are hard, so if you cook them, they will eat them easily.
+But carrots are hard, so they will eat them quickly if you cook them.

 Yes, bananas are a good chicken treat for your chickens as they are rich in vitamins, potassium, and minerals.
 But give them occasionally because it contains a high sugar content that is not good for them.